AffaganoIsTheWay/Matrix_Multiplication/README.md

 sh sequential_moltiplication.sh 10 1024 1024 1024
 ```

+---

 ## OpenMP

-OpenMP is a popular API for parallel programming in C, C++, and Fortran.
+**OpenMP** is a popular API for parallel programming in C, C++, and Fortran.
 It enables easy parallelization of loops and sections of code by adding simple compiler directives.

-In this section different OpenMP implementation are compared in order to find the best solution.

-#

 In this section we will mesure the perfomances of different **OpenMP** implementation methods.

-The **Execution Time** and **Memory Bandwidth** are computed for both the sequential and the parallel methods and displayed.

 First, navigate to the directory